-- The Completion is considering matters relating to this profession in the broader context of bork on the valual recognition (" diplomas. - Provided they are set up at the initiative of the Rember States, common study programmes on terrism involving institutions of higher education in the Member States will be looked at fevourably by the Commission.
+- The Commission is considering matters relating to this profession in the broader context of work on the mutual recognition of diplomas. - Provided they are set up at the initiative of the Member States, common study programmes on tourism involving institutions of higher education in the Member States will be looked at favourably by the Commission.

-3. Aid from the European Social Fund
+Aid from the European Social Fund